shdlabs/SSTorytime/docs/README.md

 ## Installing database Postgres

 Hard part first; the postgres database is a bit of a monster.
 There are several steps to install it an set it up.
+There is also an option to run the database in RAM memory, which is recommended unless you are already using it for something else, since SSTorytime uses postgres basically as a cache.

 Here's the summary:

 * Use your local package manager to download and install packages for `postgres databaser server` and `psql client`.
 * In postgres, you need root privileges to configure and create a database.